 - you lived abroad and had a UK income

 - you were a trustee of a trust or registered pension scheme

-- you had a P800 from HMRC saying you didn’t pay enough tax last year – and you didn’t pay what you owe through your tax code or with a voluntary payment
+- you had a P800 from HMRC saying you didn’t pay enough tax last year – Yet you have not charged what you owe into the tax system or willingly

-- your State Pension was more than your Personal Allowance and was your only source of income – unless you started getting your pension on or after 6 April 2016.
+- your State Pension was more than your Personal Allowance and was your only source of income-unless you got your pension on or after April 6, 2016.

 Certain other people may need to send a return (for example ministers of religion or Lloyd’s underwriters) – you can check whether you need to.
 You usually won’t need to send a return if your only income is from your wages or pension.